Deal Origination System

 Owner Read (Five Archetypes)

 Apply the five owner archetypes from the playbook.
 Is this owner the Reluctant Patriarch?
 The Legacy Builder?
 The Pragmatic Founder?
 Each archetype requires different messaging, timeline, and deal structure.
-This is the "scenario planning" equivalent from Light's framework.
+The scenario planning here is the same discipline applied to fundamental research — map the outcomes before you invest the time.

 Operational Workflow: Signal → Close